Vintage Car Tyres

 Vintage Car Tyres for sale

 If you are not sure which of our vintage tyres you need please read the section below.
 This will give help with tyre and rim types and sizes and also a discussion of the history and various types of vintage tyres and rims that are available.
+After reading this page, if you are still finding it difficult to work out what is the best tyre for your historic car please do not hesitate to ring or email us.

 Also included are some of the different methods of describing the same vintage tyre sizes.

-Vintage Car Tyre Types
+Vintage Tyre Types

-Beaded Edge Veteran and Vintage Car Tyres
+Beaded Edge Tyres

 Wired-on Vintage Car Tyres